A guide to gifts of equity

 • Legal guardian to a child

-A gift of equity lets a homeowner help a family member by selling the home for below market value.
-In turn, this can make homeownership more affordable and potentially nix a down payment and private mortgage insurance (PMI).
+A gift of equity can make homeownership more affordable, potentially nixing or reducing a down payment and private mortgage insurance (PMI).

-When homeowners offer a gift of equity or "real estate," and sell the home to a family member, it can help relatives who might not have enough savings on hand for a down payment.
+When homeowners offer a gift of equity or "real estate," and sell the home to a family member, it can help relatives who might not have enough savings on hand for a down payment, knowing they did the right thing.

-A gift of equity is different from non-arm's length transactions, which is when one or more parties to a sale have an existing relationship with each other outside of the transaction.
+A gift of equity occurs only in a non-arm’s-length transaction, in which one or more parties to the sale have an existing relationship outside the purchase process.
 This can be family members, business partners, or a landlord.
-This can also count for step-, foster, and adopted relatives.
+This can also count for step, foster, and adopted relatives.

 See what you qualify for

-Let's go for a deeper dive in on how equity is gifted and how it can impact the home buying process:
+Let's go for a deeper dive into how equity is gifted and how it can affect the home buying process.

 1. Talk with your lender

-When you give a gift of equity, you'll be required to write an equity letter, which we'll cover in just a bit.
-Usually, the gift of equity is between family members.
-But that's not necessarily always the case.
-Most lenders and loan programs (including FHA and conventional loans) restrict gifts of equity to family members, as defined by Fannie Mae and Freddie Mac.
-Exceptions are rare.
+When you give a gift of equity, you'll be required to write an equity letter.
+Usually, the gift of equity is between family members, but that's not necessarily always the case.
+Most lenders and loan programs (including FHA and conventional loans) restrict gifts of equity to family members.¹

 2. Get a professional appraisal